JacopoWolf/StackInjector/README.md

 ---

-You then have multiple options on how you want to initialize your application!
+You then have multiple options on how you want to initialize your application, and every single one of them type-safe!

 ```cs
 using StackInjector;